Fonsan/dunder-rails-demo/Readme.md

-This app is using [dunder](https://github.com/Fonsan/dunder) to prove cocurrent database requests in rails.
+This app is using [dunder](https://github.com/Fonsan/dunder) to prove concurrent database requests in rails.
 Dunder requires ruby 1.9.*

 	Started GET "/" for 127.0.0.1 at 2011-02-15 23:50:53 +0100
 	  Processing by FrontController#index as HTML